-Writer’s note: As you read this, realize I was writing as I was watching and all of my thoughts are as if I’m seeing it for the first time I would say.
-If you seen it then feel free to comment on what you got from it.
+Writer’s note: As you read this, understand I was writing as I was watching and all of my thoughts are seeing it for the first time.
+If you saw it then feel free to comment on what you erot from it.

 Right off the back, I thought if this were really a thing in our society, where we place our potential love life in the hands of artificial intelligence, that it would show how integrated we’ve truly become with technology.
 It’s one thing to have it shape and alter our behavior, but influence something like who we’ll love and start a family with as well is beyond me.

+Just to pull back for a minute, I liked this episode not just for its futuristic themes, but for its ability to display two people chasing after the same shit a lot of us are undeniably searching for.
+And there were parts I found relatable and had me thinking, “damn I miss that.”
 I think it’s because a lot of us had similar experiences in our own life that felt like time didn’t exist and it was just you and them against the world.
-Of course, it’s not always cookies and cream, but it’s gotta be worth something when you find that person who can help make everything in life a lot less boring, even if it gets messy from time to time.
+Of course, it’s not always cookies and cream, but it’s gotta be worth something when you find that person who helps make everything in life a lot less boring, even if it gets messy from time to time.

 Now back to talking about Black Mirror

-Now the part when the guy paired with the girl for a long time and they both hated every moment of it, it’s kind of familiar when you think about it.
-People getting together and forcing something to work for years not realizing time is just flying by, but because of some reason they stick around.
-The episode got that right, but revealed it in a world where humans and technology are fully integrated.
+Now the part when the guy paired with the girl for a long time and they both hated every moment of it, it was kind of familiar when I think about it.
+People getting together and forcing something to work for years not realizing time is just flying by, but because of some reason, they stick around.
+The episode got that right but revealed it in a world where humans and technology are fully integrated.

 There were parts that threw me off

-One scene I did find funny however was the one guy who kept making this noise, and then as he was eating her out, this ham stops and goes “ahhh,” like he was drinking the finest juice that ever dripped.
+One scene I did find funny however was the one guy who kept making this noise, and when he was eating her out, this ham stops and goes “ahhh,” like he was drinking the finest juice that ever dripped.

 The story does turn itself around though

 When we see the original pair back together again, you realize from their reactions how relieved they were.
-We even hear the girl explain how sex for her, after experiencing “bloke to bloke,” wasn’t exciting anymore, which added to the idea that a relationship built on sex alone might not be all it’s cracked up to being.
-It’s definitely desirable no doubt, but after a while I know the body and mind starts to crave for something more.
-And she made a good point too, especially when you’re just fucking some random who’s name you’ll forget two weeks from now.
+We even hear the girl explain how having sex from “bloke to bloke” wasn’t exciting anymore, which added to this idea that relationships built on sex alone might not be all it’s cracked up to be.
+It’s definitely desirable but after a while, the body and mind start to crave for something more.
+And she made a good point too, especially when you’re just fucking some random whose name you’ll forget two weeks from now.
 Better it be with somebody you’d go the distance for and knows you better than you know yourself.

 Now here’s where the episode caught my attention